alexjvr1/Courses/R.session2_Tidyverse.md

 #### Extra

-Exercises to try:
+Some useful links:

-Some good tutorials:
+And tutorials:

-## Part 3: Visualisation
+## Part 2: Data Visualisation

 ### Objectives: